 News Plan for hiking trail from Canada border to New York Harbor outlined by Cuomo A plan to complete a hiking trail from Canada to the New York Harbor was outlined by Gov. Andrew Cuomo on Tuesday, Jan.
 10, 2017.
 Above, a view of the Hudson River from the Vanderbilt Mansion National Historic Site on Sept.
 1, 2010.
 Photo Credit: Newsday / Photographs National Park Service, Bill Urbin By Ivan Pereira firstname.lastname@example.org @IvanPer4 Updated January 10, 2017 12:31 PM Print Share fbShare Tweet Email Hey New Yorkers, go take a hike!
 Gov. Andrew Cuomo announced a plan Tuesday to complete a 750-mile trail network that will stretch from the Canadian border to New York Harbor.
 He said the state would develop 350 miles of trail on two unfinished greenways and connect them in three phases by 2020.
 The Hudson River Valley Greenway, which is half complete, spans 260 miles between Battery Park and Lake George while the Erie Canalway, which is 80% complete, is 360 miles between Albany and Buffalo.
 Cuomo estimated the trail would generate up to $5 million a year in economic impact for the surrounding communities.
 In addition to the development plan, the governor announced a website and app that will highlight the state’s current trails and provide data such as directions, elevation and nearby attractions.
 By Ivan Pereira email@example.com @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.